Plant requirements for germinating, growing, blooming and ultimately fruiting requires water and certain nutrients.

 The Process of Making Hydroponics Indoor Garden at Home

 Aerogardens, being a relatively new advancement in agricultural and food production technology cost anything between a hundred dollars to several hundreds of dollars.

-With these materials, building your very own aerogarden is only a matter of time.
-The Styrofoam lidded box is to serve as a water-resistant container for the aero garden.
+With these materials, building your very own Aerogarden is only a matter of time.
+The lidded box is to serve as a water-resistant container for the Aero garden.